wmde/wikiba.se/source/extend.md

 #### Sorted properties/statements

-Wikibase's content displays in the order in which it was added to the database.
-To change the default order, you'll need to use a sorted properties list.
+By default, Wikibase displays content from queries and on entity/item pages in the order in which each item was added to the database.
+To make a change in the display order, you'll need to use a sorted properties list.

 Learn more about it on the [Sorted Properties](https://www.mediawiki.org/wiki/Manual:Interface/Wikibase-SortedProperties) page, and check out [Wikidata's own Sorted Properties](https://www.wikidata.org/w/index.php?title=MediaWiki:Wikibase-SortedProperties) for inspiration.